Iterated torus knots and double affine Hecke algebras: Abstract

 \section{Abstract}

 We give a topological realization of the (spherical) double affine Hecke algebra $\SH_{q,t}$ of type $\sl_2$, and we use this to construct a module over $\SH_{q,t}$ for any knot $K \subset S^3$.
-As an application, we give a purely topological interpretation of Cherednik's 2-variable polynomials $P_n(r,s; q,t)$ of type $\sl_2$ from \cite{Che13} (where $r,s \in \Z$ are relatively prime), and we give a new proof that these specialize to the colored Jones polynomials of the $r,s$ torus knot.
+As an application, we give a purely topological interpretation of Cherednik's 2-variable polynomials $P_n(r,s; q,t)$ of type $\sl_2$ from \cite{Che13} (where $r,s \in \Z$ are relatively prime).

-We then generalize Cherednik's construction (for $\sl_2$) to all iterated cables of the unknot and prove the corresponding specialization property.
-Finally, in the Appendix we compare our polynomials associated to iterated torus knots to the ones recently defined in \cite{CD14}, in the specialization $t=-q^2$.
+We then generalize the construction of these polynomials (for $\sl_2$) from torus knots to all iterated cables of the unknot and prove they specialize to the colored Jones polynomials of the knot.
+Finally, in the Appendix we compare this construction to a later construction of Cherednik and Danilenko.